 A local lamented to ICC that there is a need for community locals to begin to brace up for the current challenges the communities are facing now.
 An ICC contact was at the scene and saw the seven dead bodies all buried together.
 A community leader said the Nigerian government is not willing to listen to the plight of Christians in Nigeria, leaving them to the mercy of gunmen.

 The Danda Chugwi attack happened twenty-four hours after a clash between local vigilantes and the militia in Wase, 206km from Jos, the Plateau State capital.
-This attack killed 18 locals, The Fulani militant sent threat messages to the locals telling them to vacate their villages or to be killed.
-Despite the early warning, no Fulani leader was arrested, and the villagers not protected from the attack.
+This attack killed 18 locals.
+The Fulani militant sent threatening messages to the locals telling them to vacate their villages or to be killed.
+Despite the early warning, no Fulani leader was arrested, and the villagers were not protected from the attack.

 Another Christian village was also attacked in the Jos East Local Government area of Plateau State.
 Two farmers were killed in Lamigo village.
 “I escaped by God’s mercy,” one survivor said.
-“The Fulani were four in number with gun and machetes.
+“The Fulani were four in number with guns and machetes.
 They destroyed our crops and grazed their cattle on our farms.”
-An eyewitness told ICC that because of the farm destruction more Christian may also die of hunger.
+An eyewitness told ICC that because of the farm destruction, more Christians might also die of hunger.

 The country’s president, Mahamadu Buhari, has failed to protect Christian farmers.
 Rather, they keep silent when Christian farmers are attacked.
 No government assistance was given to the persecuted Christian community or those returning to their original homes.

 For interviews, please contact firstname.lastname@example.org.